Some of our usual questions include....

 Group sessions are generally 1 hour.

 We decide this with you based on the therapy goals and practicalities of timing, and availability of the child, therapist and parent.
 Sometimes it's best to work on therapy goals in a fairly controlled environment where there are less distractions and plenty of resources available, ie at our centres.
 Sometimes children learn best in their home environment and this facilitates transfer of skills and setting up of home programmes.
 While therapy services provided at school facilitate communication between the therapist and the teacher, therapy provided at our centre or at home facilitates communication between the therapist and the parent/s.
 There are pro's and con's to each option, therefore we have a chat about it!
 Sometimes a combination is needed.
 There is also the cost of travel time to consider in this decision.

 How often will my child need to have therapy?

 We discuss this with you at the end of the initial assessment session.
 Mostly children have weekly sessions, however sometimes this will be less frequent, eg if the therapy goals can be worked on readily via a home programme children could have fortnightly sessions.
 Sometimes children will have an initial session for assessment, followed by a session to establish a home programme, then come monthly to review and extend the programme.
 These decisions are also determined by other factors like availability, the need for other therapies (eg if a child needs both Speech and OT), scheduling issues, cost.

 Will the therapist discuss my child's needs and progress with other people involved?

-Yes, but only with your written permission.
+Yes, but only after discussion with you, and with your written permission.
 We have a permission component included on our Parent Questionnaire that we ask every new family to complete.
-You can specify on this the nature of the team work you would like, eg if you would like us to contact your child's teacher.
+You can specify on this form the nature of the team work you would like, eg if you would like us to contact your child's teacher.

 What if my child and the therapist don't 'click'?